 |Portfolio Development for Graphic Design |

 or Field Experience-Graphic Design, Commercial Art and Illustration

 |ARTS 1317||Drawing II||3|

 |SOCI 1301||Introduction to Sociology||3|

-College Preparatory courses (those courses which have numbers beginning with 0) do not apply toward the associate of applied science degree.
+College Preparatory courses (those courses that have numbers beginning with 0) do not apply toward the Associate of Applied Science (AAS) degree.
 Technical courses do not transfer to a senior institution.
 See an Art and Design Department Counselor for information.